ANXIETY DISORDER AND DISABILITY BENEFITS

 PRESCRIPTION MEDICATIONS

 Medications can help relieve anxiety symptoms.
-Some of the medications that are used for anxiety are also used for Depression.
+Some of the medications that are used for anxiety are also used for depression.
 You should ask your doctor to give you the best medications for your medical condition.
 Also, do not be surprised if you have to try a number of medications to find the right one.
 This is often the case.
 However, if you can find the right medication, it will help.
 Keep this in mind:

 The treatment you receive for anxiety, from your doctor or counselor, will produce the medical evidence that you need to win benefits.
 Every time a doctor meets with you they write progress notes.
 Those progress notes explain your symptoms, your treatment, and how you respond to treatment.
-Learn more here about the importance of medical records to your case.
+Learn about the importance of medical records to your SSD case.
 Medical evidence is the most important evidence you can submit to the SSA.
 Make sure you are getting and following a treatment plan.
 Then, make sure the SSA gets your records.

-ANXIETY DISORDER AND THE ELEMENTS OF LISTED IMPAIRMENT 12.06
+ANXIETY DISORDER AND SSA LISTING 12.06

 LISTING 12.06 FOR ANXIETY

-- Panic disorder or agoraphobia, characterized by one or both:
+- Panic disorder or agoraphobia with one or both:

 - Panic attacks followed by a persistent concern or worry about additional panic attacks or their consequences; or